Jochen-Binder/Verticalization/README.md

 # Verticalization
-Verticalization of data frames in Python
+Verticalization of data frames in Python (module)